 Is there a Restaurant on site?

 No, there is no restaurant on site.
-We do host, Ms. Jones’ Tea House, which is a small kiosk that serves lavender tea, lavender lemonade and small snacks.
+We do host, Ms. Jones’ Tea House, which is a small kiosk that serves lavender tea, lavender lemonade and small snacks (weekends only).
 The Yellow Deli on Lilac Road is open Sunday through Friday.
 Please check their web site for times.
 They are closed on Saturdays.

 Can we take photos?